Commuters' Guide to MRT Stations in Manila

 Always follow the rules.
 Don’t try to cut in the line as it could pose problems with other passengers.
 Also, try not to push people to avoid hurting them or yours.
 Let the other passengers get off the train first before going in.

-You can also use the Beep card in other transportation like LRT 1, LRT 2, P2P Buses, BGC Buses and more.
+In addition, you can use the Beep card for other transportation like LRT 1, LRT 2, P2P Buses, BGC Buses, and more.

 Memorize the MRT Stations

-Try to memorize the MRT stations especially if you are a daily commuter.
+Try to memorize the MRT stations in order, especially if you are a daily commuter.
 This would help you be ready before getting off.
-You can go near the door when you are near your drop-off station.
+Also, you can go near the door near your drop-off station.
 This could be very helpful for you to avoid missing your station.